All Episodes

 So there's a massive double standard all across the board.

-Well, I thought I had hoped that, but I thought it was an order.
+Now, Comey admits that Trump's hope, well, I hope you can let this admits, you know, well, I had hoped that, but I thought it was an order.

 The collusion story is dead here.

-The president's not being investigated here.
+The president is not being investigated here.

 The president didn't obstruct here.

-Comey's statement also explicitly contradicted the testimony yesterday of Admiral Rogers and uh Director Coates and so many other people.
+Comey's statement also explicitly contradicted the testimony yesterday of Admiral Rogers and Director Coates and so many other people.

 Nothing happened.

-No, it doesn't even begin to rise to the level of anything like that, hoping, hoping.
+And as I said, Alan Dershowitz doesn't even begin to rise to the level of anything like that.

 Nobody got indicted for hoping an outcome.

-And you got the Washington Post, the New York Times, the CNN, ABC, all busted for their fake news reporting during this entire scandal by Comey.
+And you got the Washington Post, the New York Times, the CNN, ABC, all busted for their fake news reporting during this entire scandal by Comey, you know, pointing out that, yeah, a lot of what you read in the media was just an outright lie.

 You know, the nation's top intelligence official told associates in March that President Trump asked him if he could intervene when the FBI director James Comey to get the Bureau to back off its focus of former National Security Advisor Michael Flynn.